What Is an NDA and When Do You Need One

 Startup NDA for Investors

 Use when sharing your business plan, financial projections, or technology details with potential investors.
+See our startup founder NDA guide for strategies tailored to early-stage companies.

 Include: Narrowly defined confidential information focused on the pitch materials, short duration (1–2 years), carve-out for information the investor already knew.

-How to Create an NDA Step by Step
+How to Create an NDA with Contract.DIY

 Step 1: Identify the Parties

 Write out the full legal names and addresses of both the disclosing and receiving parties.
 If either party is a company, use the legal entity name (LLC, Inc., Corp.).
+Include email addresses for the notices clause.

 Step 2: Define the Purpose